Short answer: Build them to become brand organic ambassadors.

 It's just as they had imagined, and a lot more in real life.

-They go back home and cannot stop thinking about the valve-opening oxygen, the pine & spruce scent, crisp cold breeze, and utter connectedness with the Rockies' sky blue mineral lake, woods, and handsome sculptures.
+They go back home and cannot stop thinking about the valve-opening oxygen, the pine & spruce scent, crisp cold breeze, and utter connectedness with the Rockies' sky-blue mineral lake, woods, and handsome sculptures.

-You stand still and think, "this is what it's all about."
+You stand still and think, "this is what it's all about.
+Doing this with buddies.

 It was nothing short of an expedition, with friends.
 It felt like more than a simple road trip.